-The current study sets out to examine an alternative development paradigm, the rightsbased approach, and uses this paradigm to develop a broad poverty eradication framework.
+The current study sets out to examine an alternative development paradigm, the rights-based approach, and uses this paradigm to develop a broad poverty eradication framework.
 This alternative paradigm has been chosen because of its comparative advantages over the traditional development paradigms that are not participatory and lack broad-base action to address poverty eradication.
 These traditional paradigms also brought unspeakable misery to the vulnerable and disadvantaged groups by failing to uphold their human rights while pursuing development (Minter, 1992; UNDP-HDR, 2005).
 These paradigms often perceived inclusion of some human rights in the development discourse as a threat to economic growth.
 These paradigms viewed development and human rights as two separate agendas and often misunderstood them as opposing.
 The rights-based approach to development has unified these two seemingly competing needs into one.
-In fact some development discourse (AWID, 2002; Ultvedt, 2004; UNDP, 2003; OHCHR, 2004).
+In fact some development commentators have described the rights-based approach as novel to the development discourse (AWID, 2002; Ultvedt, 2004; UNDP, 2003; OHCHR, 2004).